CurtisFenner/smol-builder/README.md

 $
 ```

-You can also use the `smolc.bat` helper script to automatically populate the list of smol files in a directory:
+You can also use the `smolc.sh` helper script to automatically populate the list of smol files in a directory:

 ```
-$ smolc.bat tests-positive/hello-world test:Test
+$ sh smolc.sh tests-positive/hello-world test:Test
 ```

-Add the smol-builder directory to your path so that you can use `smolc.bat` to compile your Smol projects.
+Add the smol-builder directory to your path so that you can use `smolc.sh` to compile your Smol projects.

-TODO: add `smolc.sh`
+`smolc.bat` is another script that invokes `sh smolc.sh`.

 ## Running the Smol compiler tests